PlayingIO/playingio.github.io/docs/mission.md

 You can use this flow to synchronize several paths that a player could take at a common point before moving forward.

+### Sub-Missions

+Sub-Missions are an effective way to manage arbitrary complexity within your missiones.
+Sub-Missions are like small missiones within a larger one.
+There are a few things you need to know to work with sub-missiones.

+#### Task IDs in Sub-Missions

+Sub-Missions add a new context for your tasks.
+This means that two different sub-missiones can have tasks with the same IDs within them.
+This can be useful for repeated tasks across many sub-missiones.

+### Lanes

+Lanes are a restricting mechanism used to divide the tasks within a mission among different types of players.
+This allows you to co-ordinate complex activities between many different teams of players.

+Candidates of a lane are eligible to perform tasks/sub-missiones/gateways belonging to that lane.
+Players can be a part of multiple lanes and cannot perform tasks in lanes they are not a part of.

+> You can combine lanes with resolution to create an approval mechanism.